boyney123/status-checks-docs/docs/how-it-works.md

 #### Your functions

 You have to build and define your own functions.
 For each function a GitHub status check will be created.
-For example, in the screenshot below you can some GitHub status checks.
+For example, in the screenshot below you can see some GitHub status checks.
 Each status check is defined by a function.

 ![Status Check Example](/img/pr-example.png "Status Check Example")